LSEG-API-Samples/Example.EMARFACPP.Tool.RSSLTraceViewer/README.md

 ![NoRDMStrictMode](/images/StrictMode.png)

 Anyway, instead of using this utility to open this kind of XML Trace messages, we strongly suggest the user to use [RSSL XML Trace Converter](https://github.com/TR-API-Samples/Example.EMARFACPP.Tool.RSSLXMLTraceConverter) instead.
-The command line utility can convert the file to a new XML file contains decoded value instead.
+The command line utility can convert the file to a new XML file contains decoded value.

 ## Contributing